BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 <hr/>

 <p>
-A few years ago, I spent some time living right near the ocean in Hampton, New Hampshire.
+A few years ago, I spent some time living near the ocean in Hampton, New Hampshire.
 </p>

 <p>